 Programs for Families with Young Children

-To support faith formation in families with very young children, MMOC has three initiatives getting started in Fall 2022.
+To support faith formation in families with very young children, MMOC has three programs in place.

 Coffee and Kids

 Parents and grandparents, please join us on the third Friday of each month for coffee and conversation as our children play!
-We will meet in the lower level of the Parish Hall from 8:30a to 10:30 in Classroom E. Coffee and a snack will be provided.
+We meet in the lower level of the Parish Hall, in Classroom E, from 8:30a to 10:30a.
+Coffee and a snack are provided.
 If you have any questions, please call BrieAnn McKenna at 319-230-0895.
 We look forward to seeing you!

 Mass Books for Little Hands

 If you sit in the back of the church, you may notice some books for young children next to the hymnals.
-These are not lost and found items.
-This is a new effort to encourage and support the youngest members of our parish family as they begin to form a relationship with Jesus.
+These are not lost-and-found items.
+This is an effort to encourage and support the youngest members of our parish family as they begin to form a relationship with Jesus.
 These specific books have been chosen to provide a framework for approaching concepts related to the Mass.
 Our current book titles are:

 A Missal for Toddlers by Ellen Lescoat